IT-Department-Labs/Parallel-Computing-Lab/Lab5/README.md

 Using tasks in OpenMP

-a) Write a parallel program to compute Fibonacci Number.
+1. Write a parallel program to compute Fibonacci Number.
-b) Write a parallel program to perform tree traversal to search an element in tree.
+2. Write a parallel program to perform tree traversal to search an element in tree.